Estimated reading time: 5 minutes

 There are many types of lipids and most of them play an important role for bodily functions.
 Nonetheless, some lipid measurements may reflect an increased risk of heart disease.

 Still, it is important to understand that a correlation between different subtypes of fats or lipoproteins and the risk for heart disease does not have to imply a causal relationship.
 In other words, correlation does not prove causation.

 Although disputed by many, it has been proposed that cholesterol may play a causative role in CVD.
-Lowering blood levels of LDL-C is generally recommended to reduce the risk of CVD.
+Lowering blood levels of LDL-C is generally recommended to reduce risk.